 Note: this pension may be a similar social security pension or benefit from an EU member state or a country with which Ireland has a bilateral social security agreement.

-To avail of free travel within Northern Ireland, you must first obtain a Senior SmartPass card.
+To avail of free travel within Northern Ireland you must:

-Application forms (FTNI1) for Senior smartpass cards are available at your local Social Welfare Office or at your local Citizens Information Centre.
+Application forms (FTNI1) for Senior SmartPass Cards are available at your local Intreo Centre, Social Welfare Branch Office or Citizens Information Centre.

-The completed application form must be brought to your nearest local Social Welfare Office along with:
+The completed application form must be brought to your local Intreo Centre or Social Welfare Branch Office in person

 a recent passport standard colour photograph and